adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 <!-- ### [3.](#rfc.section.3) [Authorization Server Profile](#ServerProfile) -->
 # Authorization Server Profile

-All servers MUST conform to applicable recommendations found in the Security Considerations sections of [[rfc6749]] and those found in the "OAuth Threat Model Document" [[rfc6819]] .
+All servers MUST conform to applicable recommendations found in the Security Considerations sections of [[rfc6749]] and those found in the "CloudEvents Threat Model Document" [[rfc6819]] .

-The authorization server MUST protect all communications to and from its OAuth endpoints using TLS.
+The authorization server MUST protect all communications to and from its CloudEvents endpoints using TLS.

 <!-- ### [3.1.](#rfc.section.3.1) Connections with clients -->
 ## Connections with clients